 Through the project it was aimed to impact not only individual classrooms but entire school environment.

 In last 8 years, more than 1000 primary, upper primary teachers and Head Masters graduated from this program from more than 350 schools which comprise of low income Govt. recognized private schools or BMC Schools.
 The Head Masters & teachers from Primary (1st to 4th Std) and Upper Primary sections (5th to 7th Std) are trained by expert faculties on innovative ways to teach different academic concepts Mathematics, Science, Classroom Management, Leadership Skills, Financial Management and Importance of Sports in everyday life.

 BPCL volunteers are also actively involved in activities like value based story-telling, conducting games etc. for the students.
 Mobile library, learning camps, educational trips are also an integral part of the project which induces mutual learning and positive environment.

-Darrang which is also identified as an aspirational district is situated in the central part of Assam and on the northern side of the river Brahmaputra.
-BPCL is supporting construction of 80 additional classrooms with allied facilities in identified 30 Government Primary Schools.
-The allied facilities include benches, desks, tables, chairs, etc. and the project aims to create an advantageous & safe learning atmosphere for the school students.
-The main beneficiaries will be around 10,000 students including both boys and girls enrolled in these 30 schools.
+Darrang District, situated in the central part of Assam and on the northern side of the river Brahmaputra.
+BPCL is supporting construction of 80 additional classrooms with allied facilities in identified 30 Government Primary Schools and they are situated at different locations in Darrang District.
+The allied facilities includes benches, desks, tables, chairs, etc. and the project aims to create an advantageous & safe learning atmosphere for the school students.
+The main beneficiaries will be around 10,000 students including both boys and girls in this 30 schools.

 A new hostel block for women at the Indian Institute of Science (IISc) is supported by BPCL under its CSR interventions.